 All Member States are invited to provide some data and information and to contribute to the worldwide estimate of levels of radiological exposure.
 Technically, these surveys are made through spreadsheet questionnaires, each consists of several worksheets in order to collect data on medical and occupational exposure separately.

 Recognizing that some countries may not have such detailed information, UNSCEAR has developed a simplified questionnaire, in which essential and most recent data is requested.
-The competition and submission of the simplified and the detailed questionnaires is required by
+The competition and submission of the simplified and the detailed questionnaires is required on regular base.

 All contributions will be acknowledged in the relevant reports to the UN General Assembly.
 UN Member States that have already nominated an NCP and submitted data to UNSCEAR's Global Surveys are listed here.